sanathp/statusok/Config.md

 ```
 ### Write Your own Notification Client

 If you want to recieve Notifications to any other clients.
-Write a struct with below methods and add the Struct to NotificationTypes in notify.go file .
+Write a struct with below methods and add the Struct to NotificationTypes in [notify.go](https://github.com/sanathp/statusok/blob/master/notify/notify.go) file.

 ```
 GetClientName() string
 Initialize() error
 SendResponseTimeNotification(notification ResponseTimeNotification) error
 SendErrorNotification(notification ErrorNotification) error
 ```
 If you have written a new notification client which is useful to others, feel free to create a pull request.

 ## Database

 Save Requests response time information and error information to your database by adding db details to config file.
-Currently only Influxdb 0.9.3+ is supported,adding support for any other database is very easy.
+Currently only Influxdb 0.9.3+ is supported.[Add support to your database](https://github.com/sanathp/statusok/blob/master/Config.md#save-data-to-any-other-database)

 ### Influx Db 0.9.3+